What Makes Forest-Based Heterogeneous Treatment Effect Estimators Work?: Empirical evaluation

-In most scenarios, centering of the outcome $Y$ in addition to the treatment $W$ leads to performance improvements for mob$(\hat{W}, \hat{Y})$ -- but not for mobcf -- over mob$(\hat{W})$.
-In case of confounding, these improvements were relatively small compared to the improvements due to centering the treatment $W$ (see RQ 4).
+\paragraph*{RQ 5.~Methods centering the outcome (mobcf, mobmob$(\hat{W}, \hat{Y})$) vs. mob$(\hat{W})$} By centering the outcome $Y$ in addition to the treatment $W$, mob$(\hat{W}, \hat{Y})$ and mobcf performed better than mob$(\hat{W})$ except for Setup~A -- centering the outcome did not further improve the results.
+The improvements by additionally centering $Y$ were relatively small for mob compared to the improvements due to centering the treatment $W$ (see RQ 4).

-Overall, our interpretation of the results reveals treatment effect centering (in mob$(\hat{W})$) as the most relevant ingredient to random forests for HTE estimation in observational studies.
-If possible, additional centering $Y$ in combination with simultaneous estimation of predictive and prognostic effects in mob$(\hat{W}, \hat{Y})$ is recommended as it always performs as well as mob$(\hat{W})$ and mobcf but may yield relevant improvements in some scenarios.
-Other technical aspects of tree and forest induction did not contribute to major performance differences.
-The overall strong performance of mob$(\hat{W}, \hat{Y})$, combining centering of outcome and treatment from causal forests with joint estimation of prognostic and predictive effects, suggests that alternative split criteria sensitive to both parameters $\mu$ and $\tau$ might be able to improve the performance of causal forests.
+Overall, our results reveal treatment effect centering (mob$(\hat{W})$) as the most relevant ingredient to random forests for HTE estimation in observational studies.
+If possible, additional centering $Y$ in combination with simultaneous estimation of predictive and prognostic effects (mob$(\hat{W}, \hat{Y})$) is recommended.